Disclaimer

 • Change of season

-Pomeranian’s natural hair growth cycle adapts with varied seasons.
+Pomeranian’s natural hair growth cycle adapts to varied seasons.
 Pomeranians blow their coat twice a year.
 This heavy shedding is during weather changes, such as fall or spring.
 This heavy shedding season in Poms may last for 2-4 weeks.

 • Poor nutrition